tommyelvebu/tommyelvebu/README.md

 - 👋 Good evening, I’m @tommyelvebu
 - 👀 My passion is Data analysis and graph plotting
-- 🌱 I’m always learning new stuff - my friends call me ChatGPT 2.0
+- 🌱 I’m always learning new stuff - my friends call me ChatGPTommy
 - 💞️ I’m looking to collaborate on any project
 - 📫 For business inquiries, contact my manager at tommy.elvebu@hotmail.com